 MECH-1086 Forced Warm Air Heat/Conv/Add-Ons 5 This course looks at typical furnace installations, factors that must be considered when sizing a furnace, as well as cleaning, adjustment procedures, efficiencies, venting, and the operation of diagnostic equipment used in troubleshooting forced-air furnace.
 Students also examine guidelines for converting appliances, media filters, electrostatic filters and electronic air cleaners that can be used with forced-air furnaces.
 In addition, students study the operation requirements and service procedures for various types of humidifiers.
 COMP-1391 HVAC Design Computer Applications 3 This course introduces the concepts of computer assisted design.
 Industry recognized software applications are used to solve a variety of heating, refrigeration, and air conditioning operating problems by applying computer modelling software and technology to correct problems or produce satisfactory building design.
 MECH-1087 Air Handling 2 This course looks at the properties and characteristics of air, the operation of the return and supply air duct system, air flow in the duct system, service and adjustment procedures for air handling devices, blower speed, cfm, horsepower and static pressure.
 Codes and industry standards that apply to air flow are examined.

 BUSI-1005 Introduction to Business Processes 3 This course explores the various functional areas of business in Canada and demonstrates the interrelationship among these areas.
 Students are introduced to many concepts, including major business trends, the role of government in business, marketing, operations, employee-management issues, financial resources management, business ethics and social responsibility.
 BUSI-1103 Introduction to Small Business Concepts 3 This introductory course will examine some of the theoretical concepts and practical experiences necessary for effectively running a small business.
 A wide variety of topics such as the social and ethical responsibility of a contemporary business, the importance of human resource and financial resource management, and the current trends in Canadian business will be studied.
+INNV-1001 Innovation Applications 3 This course will explore Innovation through projects and group work that are assigned and developed in collaboration with your instructor.
+With the help of case studies, research reports, and creative thinking methods students will leverage their personal experiences and develop their capacity to innovate in multiple fields.
 MECH-1085 Air Conditioning Lab Applications 4 This hands-on course provides introductory training to install, service, maintain and update residential air conditioning systems, select appropriate types of condensers, evaporators, compressors, refrigerant, and flow controls.
 Students also learn joining and connection operations that conform to industry code, proper use of recovery equipment, troubleshooting refrigerant problems and use of electronic scales for charging.
 MECH-1088 Refrigeration Lab Applications 4 This hands-on course provides introductory training to install, service, maintain and update refrigeration systems, select appropriate types of condensers, evaporators, compressors, refrigerant, and flow controls.
 Students also learn joining and connection operations that conform to industry code, proper use of recovery equipment, troubleshooting refrigerant problems and use of electronic scales for charging.

 Careers - 2019/2020